emilyzhang/crawlr/README.md

 Make sure that your local 8000 and 5432 ports aren't allocated by any local services before running the following command, otherwise the services will fail to start.
-This following command will spin up a postgres container, a container running the crawlr API (on localhost:8000/), and a worker container for the crawler.
+This following command will spin up a postgres container, a container running the crawlr API (serving on localhost:8000/), and a worker container for the crawler.

 ```bash
 DSN="postgresql://user:test@db:5432/crawlr" MAX_WORKERS=30 docker-compose -f ./deployments/docker-compose.yml up --build